tlepple/data_origination_workshop/README.md

 ---

-# The Journey to Apache Iceberg with Red Panda & Debezium (WIP)
+# The Journey to Apache Iceberg with Red Panda & Debezium
 ---
 ---